zappa/Zappa/README.md

 ## Executing in Response to AWS Events

-Similarly, you can have your functions execute in response to events that happen in the AWS ecosystem, such as S3 uploads, DynamoDB entries, Kinesis streams, SNS messages, and SQS queues.
+Similarly, you can have your functions execute in response to events that happen in the AWS ecosystem, such as S3 uploads, DynamoDB entries, Kinesis streams, SNS messages, and SQS/MQ queues.

 In your *zappa_settings.json* file, define your [event sources](http://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html) and the function you wish to execute.
 For instance, this will execute `your_module.process_upload_function` in response to new objects in your `my-bucket` S3 bucket.
 Note that `process_upload_function` must accept `event` and `context` parameters.